-This brochure is designed to address issues concerning candidates for elected municipal office, except for members of a representative town meeting, who are exempted from the reporting and disclosure provisions of the campaign finance law.
+This brochure is designed to address issues concerning candidates for elected municipal office who file locally, not for members of a representative town meeting, who are exempted from the reporting and disclosure provisions of the campaign finance law.
 Activities of the treasurer of a political committee organized on behalf of a municipal candidate are also covered in this brochure.
-This brochure does not apply to candidates seeking the office of mayor or city councilor-at-large in the cities of Boston, Cambridge, Lowell, Springfield and Worcester, who are required to designate a depository bank and file periodic bank reports with OCPF.
-Those citywide candidates should contact OCPF or their local election officials for further information.
-Candidates for School Committee and district or ward City Council seats in these five cities file reports with their local election officials according to the system detailed in this guide.
+This brochure applies to all municipal candidates in the non-depository system who file locally, such as candidates for school committee, selectman, and city council in cities with populations of 65,000 or less.